Colvin R. de Silva

 Colvin Reginald de Silva (1907 – 27 February 1989; commonly known as Colvin R. de Silva) was a Sri Lankan Cabinet Minister of Plantation Industries and Constitutional Affairs, prominent member of parliament, Trotskyist leader and lawyer in Sri Lanka.
 He was one of the founders of the Lanka Sama Samaja Party, the first Marxist party in Sri Lanka.

 Early life and education

 Colvin R. de Silva was born in Balapitiya.
 His father Obinamuni Arnolis de Silva, was a registered medical practitioner attached to the Department of Health.
 His mother Pettagan Joseline De Silva was a daughter of a business tycoon Pettagan Aseneris De Silva, His elder brother was Walwin de Silva, a civil servant.

-He received his education at St. John's College, Panadura and at Royal College, Colombo where he won colours.
-He thereafter studied history at University College, Ceylon, gaining a BA from the University of London and went on to gain his PhD from King's College London in 1932 for his thesis: Ceylon Under the British Occupation, later published as a book.
+He received his primary education at St. John's College, Panadura and secondary education at Royal College, Colombo where he won colours for sports.
+He thereafter studied history at University College, Ceylon from 1924 to 1926.
+He then went to London in 1926 for further studies and gained his PhD from King's College London in 1932 for his thesis: Ceylon Under the British Occupation, later published as a book.
+Having studied law at Lincoln's Inn, he was called to the bar as a Barrister.
+During his time in the United Kingdom, he visited the Soviet Union.